yannikashoqa/DSaaS_Agent_Report/README.md

 TITLE		: Deep Security Agent Information

-VERSION		: 0.3
+VERSION		: 0.4

-DESCRIPTION	: This Powershell script will perform report the Deep Security Agent status information from either DSaaS or a local DSM
+DESCRIPTION	: This Powershell script will perform report the Deep Security Agent status information from DSaaS

 FEATURES
 The ability to perform the following:-